DEFY

 What do we do?

-Additionally, while there is currently research and funding for Ehlers Danlos Syndrome as a whole, much of that goes toward the more common types, such as the hypermobility type or the classical type.
-Because the vascular type is less common, it does not elicit much research.
-In fact, there are only a handful of doctors worldwide that have established laboratories and research teams and have conducted studies specifically for VEDS.
-It takes an incredible amount of funding to keep these laboratories running, and unfortunately, largely due to the rarity of the disease, that funding is not readily available.
-In 2016, the DEFY Foundation donated $25,000 to the distinguished Dr. Hal Dietz at the Johns Hopkins School of Medicine to help recruit an additional researcher for his team.
-In 2020, we were able to donate an additional $40,000 to support his continued efforts in studying VEDS.
-This donation was accompanied by two additional donations in 2020, which included $5,000 to the VEDS Collaborative, a group of VEDS stakeholders working to develop patient-centered research, and $10,000 to The VEDS Movement, an organization that provides many valuable resources to both the medical and patient communities.
+It also takes an incredible amount of funding to keep research moving forward, and unfortunately, that funding is not readily available.
+In 2016, the DEFY Foundation donated $25,000 to VEDS research being conducted at the Johns Hopkins University School of Medicine, and in 2020, we were able to donate an additional $40,000 to support these continued efforts.
+Additionally, we have had the opportunity to support the VEDS Collaborative, a group of VEDS stakeholders working to develop patient-centered research, and The VEDS Movement, an organization that provides many valuable resources to the research, medical, and patient communities.

-In our efforts to promote and support research on VEDS, DEFY is also proud to have had the opportunity to host two international scientific meetings to bring together the most prominent minds in the VEDS scientific and medical communities to discuss their research findings, gaps in the current research, and collaborate on plans for the future study of the disease.
-The 2nd Vascular Ehlers Danlos Syndrome Scientific Meeting was held in Amsterdam in May 2018 and the 3rd Vascular Ehlers Danlos Syndrome Scientific Meeting in August 2019 in Nashville.
-In 2021, DEFY hosted the 4th Vascular Ehlers Danlos Syndrome Scientific Meeting virtually, with the support of The VEDS Movement and The Marfan Foundation.
-We look forward to continuing to host these meetings as often as possible to provide a platform for open discussion and collaboration amongst researchers and clinicians.
+In our efforts to promote and support research on VEDS, DEFY is also proud to have supported and participated in four international scientific meetings to bring together the most prominent minds in the VEDS scientific and medical communities to discuss their research findings, gaps in the current research, and collaborate on plans for the future study of the disease.
+We look forward to continuing these meetings as often as possible to provide a platform for open discussion and collaboration amongst researchers and clinicians.

 All of these efforts are the direct result of the generosity of our donors, and for that we are truly grateful.

-© COPYRIGHT 2017.
+© COPYRIGHT 2023.
 ALL RIGHTS RESERVED.